TheHenrik/mace/README.md

 mace-gui
 ```

-If you want to uninstall 😢, run:
+If you want to uninstall, run:

 ```powershell
 pip uninstall mace